The Power of Visuals

-- Adjust the colors of your images and sharpen them.
+- Shift the colors of your images and sharpen them

 It’s a browser-based tool so it can be used with any operating system.
 Find it at picmonkey.com

 GIMP is an open source tool that’s more powerful than PicMonkey and similar to Photoshop.
-With this tool you can:
+The tool has the same features as PicMonkey plus:

-- Export images in a variety of image file types including JPEG and PNG.
+- You can export images in a variety of image file formats besides JPEG and PNG

-You have to download this application and it’s available for many operating systems.
+You have to download the app which is available for many operating systems.
 Get it at gimpusers.com/downloads

-Slide 18 – Optimizing Images to Improve Website Load Speed
+Slide 15 – Optimize Images to Improve Website Load Speed

-Let’s move on to techniques that will ensure your visuals don’t slow down your website.
-First I want to cover some definitions so you better understand how this works.
+Let’s move on to techniques that will ensure your visuals don’t slow down your site.
+First I want to cover some definitions, so you better understand how this works.

-Website load speed is based on the length of time it takes for a visitor’s web browser to request a page from a web server, and for the content to be displayed in the browser.
+Load speed is the length of time it takes for a visitor’s web browser to request a page from a web server, and for the content to be displayed in the browser.

-This is a website speed test I did when I was redesigning my website.
-The Waterfall shows you all elements that loaded in order for my home page to display in a browser.
+This is a speed test I did when I was redesigning my website.
+The waterfall shows all of the elements on my home page that needed to load in a browser.

-Load speed contributes to the first impression people have of your brand, so ensure you start off on the right foot by serving up speedy web pages.
+Load speed contributes to the first impression people have of your brand, so ensure you start off on the right foot by serving up web pages quickly.

-There’s another reason to pay attention to website load speed; it’s a factor in Google’s search ranking algorithm so it will impact where your web pages appear in search results.
+There’s another reason to pay attention to website load speed; it’s a factor in Google’s search ranking algorithm.
+It will impact where your web pages appear in search results.

 Unfortunately, many owners never know the repercussions of a slow website.
 It’s difficult to measure how many people left your site while it was loading, or how many folks got frustrated because they had to wait.

-Slide 21 – Image Dimension Size Verses Image File Size
+Slide 18 – Image Dimension Size and Image File Size

 Image dimensions refer to the actual width and height of visuals.
 This photo is 1500 px wide by 456 pixels high.